Monday, 16 February 2015

 Meryl says : *To make this loaf, it does taste best when the fruit is soaked in Yorkshire Tea of course but you can get a different flavour if you use Assam or Earl Grey teas.

 Barrie told me that his wife had sadly died a couple of years previously and that she was a great cook.
 He’d decided to start baking.
-He had picked up his wife’s Bero recipe book and was working his way through it!
-But his favourite recipe is Brack, which can be described as a tea bread.
-I’ve now found Ginger Brack where you add a tsp of ginger and a tablespoon of black treacle to the mixture.
+He had picked up his wife’s Bero recipe book and was working his way through it but this is his favourite recipe.
+Serve as a teabread with lashings of butter.